Gene Therapy

 Charcot-Marie-Tooth is influenced significantly by genetics with over 100 genes directly involved in its development.
 There are three inheritance patterns for gene mutations in CMT: autosomal dominant (one copy of a defective gene is enough to cause the disease), autosomal recessive (requires two copies of a defective gene to cause the disease), and X-linked (The mutation is in a gene on the X chromosome, meaning males and females have a different number of copies of the defective gene) .
 More than half of CMT cases result from a duplication of the PMP22 gene, affecting the function of peripheral nerves and causing typical CMT symptoms.

 Gene therapy is a technique aiming to modify or control gene expression to treat or cure diseases.
 For CMT, gene therapy can correct genetic mutations by replacing, adding, silencing, or modifying affected genes.
-This approach has succeeded in treating other genetic diseases like Spinal Muscular Atrophy (SMA).
+This approach has succeeded in treating other genetic diseases like Spinal Muscular Atrophy.
 Targeting these mutations with gene therapy is a potential treatment for many CMT subtypes.

-Potential Benefits of Gene Therapy for CMT:
+Potential Benefits of Gene Therapy for CMT

 Here is a list of genetic-based research projects that have already been funded by CMTRF: